ValueMelody/melody-auth/README.md

 # Melody Auth

-**Melody Auth** is turnkey OAuth & authentication system leveraging Cloudflare’s infrastructure.
+**Melody Auth** is turnkey OAuth & authentication system that can be seamlessly deployed on Cloudflare’s infrastructure, utilizing Workers, D1, and KV, or self-hosted with Node.js, Redis, and PostgreSQL.
 It provides a robust and user-friendly solution for implementing and hosting your own oauth and authentication system with minimal configuration required.

 ## Features Supported
 - OAuth 2.0 Support (Authorize, Token Exchange, Token Revoke, App Consent, App Scopes, RSA256 based JWT Authentication)